Promoting teamwork and problem solving

 A team consists of four students and must have no more than two students from the oldest eligible year group.

 The first stage of the competition consists of Regional Finals in dozens of venues across the UK.

-Teams compete against each other in four rounds.
+Teams compete against each other in three rounds.

 Teams work to solve ten questions of varying type and difficulty in the time allowed.
 Each team must decide their own strategy: whether to work in pairs, individually or as a team.

 Similar to a crossword but with numerical answers.
 Teams work in pairs; one pair has the across clues and the other pair has the down clues.
 The pairs work independently to complete the grid using logic and deduction.

 Teams compete against the clock to correctly answer a series of four questions.
 Each team is divided into Pair A (given Questions 1 and 3) and Pair B (given Questions 2 and 4).
 Question 1 can be solved independently of the others, but the answer to each subsequent question is dependent on the answer to the previous one.

 High-scoring teams from the Regional Finals are invited to compete against each other at the National Final.

 The National Final has the same rounds as the Regional Finals with the addition of the Relay and Poster Competition.